montywaff/Cookin-Cooks/recipes/Pasta/BlueCheesePasta.md

 ## Blue Cheese Pasta
-_.
-A really easy but impressive sounding dish, works for impressing a girl or boy, your boss, any co-workers or mother-in-laws.
-Pairs well with both red and white dry wine for all you of legal age. ._
+*A really easy but impressive sounding dish, works for impressing a girl or boy, your boss, any co-workers or mother-in-laws.
+Pairs well with both red and white dry wine for all you of legal age.*

 ![Blue Cheese Pasta](https://i.imgur.com/RHssFQs.jpg)